 - for any other purpose that we tell you about when you give us the information.

-Connecting directly with other companies for marketing purposes.
 In addition to providing you with our own editorial content, we offer you the opportunity to access others' branded content and expertise.
-When you choose to take advantage of that content or expertise, you choose to have your name and contact details transferred directly to that other company or companies.
-We will put you in direct contact when you choose to:
+When you choose to take advantage of that content or expertise, you choose to have your name and contact details transferred directly to the other companies.
+We will put you in direct contact with other companies when you choose to:

-- Access a specific webcast, online event, web site, newsletter, or other offering which is sponsored or co-sponsored by another company.
+- Access a specific webcast, online event, web site, newsletter, or other offering which is sponsored or co-sponsored by other companies.
 If you have enabled our automatic recognition cookie, as described below, you need only click to download or register for the asset or opportunity.
 You can learn about the sponsors and co-sponsors of the event for which you are registering on the registration website.
 Please visit our website frequently because the sponsors and co-sponsors for webcasts, online events, web sites, newsletters, and other offerings may be updated from time to time.

 - Attend one of our face-to-face events.
-Exhibitors may be given an attendance list for the event.
-It is up to you, however, to decide whether to leave your business card or allow your badge to be read by a particular exhibitor .
+An event attendance list may be given to all exhibitors at the event.
+It is up to you, however, to decide whether to leave your business card or allow your badge to be read by a particular exhibitor.
 Badges cannot be read remotely.
 If you allow your badge to be read by a particular exhibitor, we will share certain information about your use and enjoyment of our sites, including webinar participation, white papers downloaded, and clicks to our proprietary articles, and information about what sessions you attended at our event.
 A sponsor of a special, sponsored conference session will also be given information about you if you choose to attend that company's session.
 Your future interaction with online content from an exhibitor or sponsor to whom you provided your contact data to may also be tracked and disclosed to that exhibitor or sponsor.

 Making information you provide public.